Major Case Squad investigating after 19-year-old killed in Cahokia

-CAHOKIA, Ill. - The Major Case Squad of Greater St. Louis has been activated after a Caohkia teenager was shot and killed early Wednesday morning.
+CAHOKIA, Ill. - The Major Case Squad of Greater St. Louis has been activated after a Cahokia teenager was shot and killed early Wednesday morning.

 Police responded to the 300 Block of Range Lane around 11:50 p.m. for reports of a person shot.